Yes that's right, WE ARE BACK (restrictions permitting)

-The Atlantic Council, in conjunction with industry sponsors and academic partners, with the support of Her Majesty’s Government, will again be holding the UK Cyber 9/12 Strategy Challenge in BT Tower, London in Feb 2020 - Watch this space!
+The Atlantic Council, in conjunction with industry sponsors and academic partners, with the support of Her Majesty’s Government, will again be holding the UK Cyber 9/12 Strategy Challenge on Tuesday 16th - Wednesday 17th Feb 2021!

 The competition has been designed to provide student competitors across varied disciplines a deeper understanding of the strategy challenges associated with cyber security, crisis and conflict.
 The diverse skill sets of its participants will be tested as they are presented with a variety of scenario injects ranging from news reports, technical reports, intelligence reports and social media feeds.
 As a team they must develop their joint understanding of the problem, develop options, and then present their suggested solution in a verbal presentation to judging panels.

 The judging panels, consisting of experienced industry, academic and HMG cyber security experts will be able to ask questions of the teams and then score the team’s performance before giving feedback.